MaxiAlbarran/MaxiAlbarran/README.md

 ### Hello World I'm Maxi Albarran! 👋

+---

 I'm a **Frontend Developer** 🚀 who is passionate about programming, and the new challenges that it constantly proposes 🙌

 I'm currently studying a **technical degree in Programming** 👨‍🎓 at the [Universidad Tecnologica Nacional](https://www.frh.utn.edu.ar/carrerastecnicatura_universitaria_en_programacion)📚

-The technologies in which I specialize are HTML, CSS, Javascript, React, Typescript. 🤖
+I specialize in many technologies such as HTML, CSS, Javascript, React, Typescript. 🤖

 You can see more about me in: